 Patrick Stewart Smith

-Patrick Smith is the leader of the Calgary office’s Intellectual Property Group, and is a member of Gowling WLG's Patents and Life Sciences groups.
+Patrick Smith is a partner in Gowling WLG's Calgary office, and a member of the firm's Patents and Life Sciences Groups.

 In addition to the above, he has successfully represented clients such as Baker Petrolite, Eli Lilly, Pfizer, Merck, Janssen, Schering-Plough, Bristol-Myers Squibb, Dow AgroSciences, Allergan, Bayer, Purdue Pharmaceuticals and Amgen in all levels of court on IP matters.